 Screening Screening Tests Test results may help make a diagnosis in symptomatic patients (diagnostic testing) or identify occult disease in asymptomatic patients (screening).
-If the tests were appropriately ordered on... read more (along with physical examination Physical Examination Well-child visits aim to do the following: Promote health Prevent disease through routine vaccinations and education Detect and treat disease early Guide parents to optimize the child’s emotional... read more ) is an important part of preventive health care in infants, children, and adolescents.
+If the tests were appropriately ordered on... read more (along with physical examination Physical Examination Well-child visits aim to do the following: Promote health Prevent disease through routine vaccinations and education Detect and treat disease early Guide parents and caregivers to optimize the... read more ) is an important part of preventive health care in infants, children, and adolescents.

 In term infants: At age 9 to 12 months

-In premature infants: At age 5 to 6 months
+In preterm infants: At age 5 to 6 months

 In menstruating adolescents: Annually if they have any of the following risk factors: moderate to heavy menses, chronic weight loss, a nutritional deficit, or participation in athletic activity